uw-ssec/osp-nce/README.md

 1. **Automate structured items** by developing an autofill feature that pre-fills the ERM using university database records.
 2. **Assist with unstructured items** by integrating a virtual assistant powered by a large language model (LLM), enabling PCs to quickly locate relevant document sections and ask content-related questions.

 To ensure usability, we collaborated closely with a program coordinator in the Office of Sponsored Programs (OSP) and conducted user interviews with managers.
-These insights helped us refine UW-GRACE to align with real-world workflows, identify where PCs find relevant data, and ensure the tool effectively supports their decision-making process.
+These conversations helped us ensure that UW-GRACE uses relevant data, accurately replicates real-life workflows, and aligns the tool's outputs with the way PCs make decisions.

 ## Getting Started